cap-js-community/feature-toggle-library/docs/usage/index.md

 For the module path, you can specify it either relative to the runtime working directory (usually the project root), e.g., `module: ./path-from-root/validations.js`, or you can use the location of the configuration file as a relative anchor, e.g., `module: $CONFIG_DIR/validation.js`.

-{: .info }
-You can use the type `string` to encode complex data types, like arrays or objects, but need to take care of the serialization/deserialization yourself.
-In these cases, make sure to use [external validation](#external-validation) so that new values can be deserialized correctly.

-{: .info }
-When using _active_ or _appUrl_ to block activation of a feature toggle, then user code accessing the feature toggle value will always get the fallback value.

 ## Initialization for CAP Projects